Data-Epic/Weather-ETL-Precious/README.md

 - **Dockerized Airflow and PostgreSQL**: The project uses Docker and Docker Compose to manage both Airflow and PostgreSQL services.
 - **API Data Extraction**: Weather data is fetched using the OpenWeatherMap API.
-- **PostgreSQL Data Storage**: The data is stored in a PostgreSQL database with a predefined schema.
+- **PostgreSQL Data Storage**: The data is stored in a PostgreSQL database.
 - **Automated ETL Workflow**: Airflow manages the ETL process, scheduled to run hourly, ensuring that the weather data is updated regularly.
-- **Database management with pgAdmin**: pgAdmin is used to manage the PostgreSQL database.
 - **Monitoring and Logging**: Airflow's built-in features for monitoring and logging are utilized to track the pipeline workflow.
 - **Testing and Dev Support**: The project includes a Makefile with commands to test the entire piple workflow and setup a development environment.